| CHAPTER H10 THE BRITISH ENLIGHTENMENT |

 most major Protestant doctrines.
 But he correctly viewed the democratic

 teachings of Protestantism as unscriptural.
-That is what the debate was about.)
+That is what the debate was

-Melville’s Enlightened rhetoric was unable to effectively refute his king’s
+about.)
+Melville’s Enlightened rhetoric was unable to

-Scripture-based arguments.
-His pride and his frustration got the better of him
+effectively refute his king’s Scripture-based arguments.
+His pride and his

-and he physically grabbed the slightly-built king and heatedly and pompously
+frustration got the better of him and he physically grabbed the slightly-built

-said James was nothing but “God’s silly vassal.”
-He went on to say Christ
+king and heatedly and pompously said James was nothing but “God’s silly

-was the true king in Scotland – not James – and that His kingdom was the
+James – and that His kingdom was the church, which meant James was not

-church, which meant James was not Melville’s or anybody else’s king, but rather
+Melville’s or anybody else’s king, but rather a mere democratic fellow church

-a mere democratic fellow church member!
-King James understood Melville’s
+member!
+King James understood Melville’s democratic arguments were specious and

-democratic arguments were specious and that they danced around Scripture while
+that they danced around Scripture while ignoring Scripture.
+James did nothing

-ignoring Scripture.
-James did nothing about Melville at that time, presumably
+about Melville at that time, presumably because he was

-Christians like Melville would ultimately prove to James that the truth of
+would ultimately prove to James that the truth of Scripture always prevailed –

-Scripture always prevailed – even over famous leaders of the Protestant
+even over famous leaders of the Protestant Reformation.

 So when King